zeno-ml/zenoml.com/blog/2024-01-09-newsletter.md

 Instead of having models generate code, CRUXEval asks models to either predict the output or input of a given function based on its signature.
 This dataset, which includes 800 python functions, supplements classic code generation datasets such as HumanEval and MBPP.
 They compared multiple open and closed-source models on their new benchmarks and found that there is quite a bit of room for improvement.
-All of their findings, including the code and a link to the HF dataset are available from their [paper page](https://crux-eval.github.io/).

 ### [CommonGen Leaderboard](https://inklab.usc.edu/CommonGen/leaderboard.html)

 CommonGen is a challenging benchmark task asking models to generate coherent sentences describing everyday scenarios.
-The reseaerchers behind the benchmark, who are from USC, Allen AI, and UW, recently updated their [eval repository](https://github.com/allenai/CommonGen-Eval) including a [new leaderboard](https://inklab.usc.edu/CommonGen/leaderboard.html) for the task, showing how state-of-the-art models, including GPT-4, perform significantly worse than humans.
+The reseaerchers behind the benchmark, from USC, Allen AI, and UW, recently updated their [eval repository](https://github.com/allenai/CommonGen-Eval) with a [new leaderboard](https://inklab.usc.edu/CommonGen/leaderboard.html) for the task, showing how state-of-the-art models, including GPT-4, perform significantly worse than humans.
 The authors argue that the task is so hard because it requires relational reasoning using background common sense knowledge and the models need to be able to generalize to unseen concept combinations.

 ## ✨ New in Zeno